 The 24 Hour Method

 This method requires you to fast for a full 24 hours.
-So, if you start your fast during breakfast, you will break it the following day during breakfast.
+So, if you start your fast after breakfast, you will break it the following day during breakfast.
 Therefore, experts suggest you follow this fasting method only once or twice a week (6).

 Note that even during these two days, you may experience various side effects.
 For example, you may experience extreme fatigue, headaches, and irritability (6).